Dhghomon/easy_rust/README.md

 # Introduction

 Rust is a new language that already has good textbooks.
-However, sometimes the textbooks are difficult to understand because they are written for native English speakers.
-Many companies and people in other countries now want to learn Rust, and could learn faster with a textbook that uses easy English.
+But sometimes its textbooks are difficult because they for native English speakers.
+Many companies and people now learn Rust, and could learn faster with a book that has easy English.
 This textbook is for these companies and people to learn Rust with simple English.

 # Rust Playground